Using the NCCL Net plugin API#

 .
 The argumentn

-will allow NCCL to perform a multi-receive, to allow grouping of multiple sends through a single network connection.
-Each buffer will be described by thedata
+configures NCCL for multi-receive, to allow grouping of multiple sends through a single network connection.
+Each buffer can be described by thedata

 ,sizes